fylobc/fylobc.github.io/_parts/Part_1.md

 <h2>Is this it?</h2>

 <p>This is a starting point for thinking about Bitcoin's value, based on how it's used today.
 If it becomes more widely adopted, and if the appropriate technical advances are made, it could have other uses, especially as a digital currency.
-In this case we would have to re-think what sets its value, but for now it's best to think of Bitcoin as a kind of digital gold, whose value can be understood from the equation above.</p>
+In this case we would have to re-think what sets its value, but for now it's best to think of Bitcoin as a kind of digital gold, whose value can be understood from the equation above.
+An interesting question for the future is whether institutions and individuals will switch out the gold they use to store wealth for Bitcoin.</p>